nkoster/probo/README.md

 This will infect one executable per run, until all files are infected.

-* Infected files run like normal.
+* Infected files (should) run like normal.
 The orginal code will be executed by the virus code
-* Only executables in the current directory are infected
+* Executables in the current directory are infected
+* When running as root, executables in `/bin/` are infected
 * Infected programs do no more evil than only infecting other programs

-#### To Do

-* Test for UID=0